-Your new retrigerator may make sounds that your iseem louder. old one digrit.
-Because the sounds are new to you. of the new sour ds are normal.
-Hard surfaces like the ... them.
+Your new refrigerator may make sounds that your old one didn't.
+Because the sounds are new to you, of the new sounds are normal.
+Hard surfaces like the them.

-floor walls and metal cabinets can make the sounds
+floor, walls and metal cabinets can make the sounds. seem louder.

-The following chart describes the kinds of sounds you might be 15 noerned about them.
-Don't be Most I that might be new to you, and what may be making
+The following chart describes the kinds of sounds you might be concerned about them.
+Don't be.
+Most that might be new to you, and what may be making